 State and federal anti-retaliation laws provide different avenues for vindicating those rights.
 Complaints against an employer under the federal Civil Rights Act must initially be filed with the Equal Employment Opportunity Commission (EEOC).
 The EEOC may then prosecute a case against the employer or authorize the worker to file one for him- or herself.

-New York and New Jersey do things differently.
-Rather than requiring that a worker first file a complaint with a government agency, the two states permit such complaints (filed with the Division on Civil Rights in New Jersey and Division of Human Rights in New York), but also allow the worker to file a lawsuit immediately (subject to some exceptions).
+New Jersey does things differently.
+Rather than requiring that a worker first file a complaint with a government agency, the state permits such complaints (filed with the Division on Civil Rights), but also allow the worker to file a lawsuit immediately (subject to some exceptions).

 In short, the procedural rules that govern workplace retaliation claims can be complex, and failure to follow those rules (or the relatively short timelines for filing a claim) can prevent your claim from being heard at all.
 If you find yourself the target of retaliation, you need the assistance of an experienced New Jersey retaliation lawyer.

-Zatuchni & Associates has successfully represented scores of employees in retaliation claims, often brought in conjunction with discrimination claims under New Jersey, New York, or federal law.
+Zatuchni & Associates has successfully represented scores of employees in retaliation claims, often brought in conjunction with discrimination claims under New Jersey or federal law.
 Contact us now for a free consultation.